CheonMarlon/do-no-list/README.md

-# ToDoListButMean.app 🧨
+# Do-No-List Web 🧨

-A savage to-do list app that roasts you when you procrastinate.
+A not so typicall to-do list site that roasts you when you procrastinate.
 Built with React + Vite

 ---